jkavan/dotfiles/README.md

 ## Dotfiles testing with Docker

-The repository contains a Dockerfile that contains the latest Debian and these dotfiles.

-It can be used to easily test these dotfiles in an isolated environment without affecting current setup.
+Docker can be used to easily test these dotfiles in an isolated environment without affecting current setup.

+The repository contains Dockerfiles for [Debian](Dockerfile) and [Arch](Dockerfile) that contain these dotfiles.

-Build a Docker image:
+Build a Debian (latest) Docker image:

 `docker build -t jkavan/dotfiles .`

+Or build the Arch based Docker image:

+`docker build -t jkavan/dotfiles -f=Dockerfile.arch .`

 Run the Docker image: